 Elephant garlic (Allium ampeloprasum) is not a true garlic but a type of leek that produces very large cloves, often only three or four per bulb.
 Several small bulblets may also develop.
 It produces a large seedstalk that may be cut and used for ornamental purposes.
 The more tender, fleshy lower portion of the seedstalk is also prized as a stir-fried vegetable.
 Flavor is milder than garlic and can be slightly bitter.
 Elephant garlic grows under the same conditions as regular garlic.

 Below is a suggested list of varieties you may wish to consider.

-Inchelium Red: 4-5 clove layers with 8-22 cloves; bulbs more than 3 inches in diameter possible; mild lingering flavor.
+Inchelium Red: 4–5 clove layers with 8–22 cloves; bulbs more than 3 in. in diameter possible; mild lingering flavor.

 California Early: 4 clove layers with 10–22 cloves; clove color tan to off white with pinkish blush; mild, slightly sweet flavor.

 Chet's Italian: 4 clove layers with 10–20 cloves; clove skins milk white or yellowish; mild flavor; severe cold gives it a stronger taste.